-Here are different steps you can try if your signal is saturating below the highest amount of sample you need to assess.
+There are many different steps you can try if your signal is saturating below the highest amount of sample you need to assess.
 Check out these recommendations on how you can optimize saturation and dynamic range:

 Normalize to total protein

-While in the past, housekeeping proteins were used for normalizing Western blots, recent studies have highlighted unexpected variability in the amount of certain housekeeping proteins1-3.
-Which is why many journals and Western blotting experts recommend using total protein normalization.
+In the past, housekeeping proteins were used for normalizing Western blots.
+Recent studies have highlighted unexpected variability in the amount of certain housekeeping proteins1-3.
+This is why many journals and Western blotting experts recommend using total protein normalization.

 Total protein normalization (TPN) involves the use of a stain to visualize total protein, either before or after immunodetection, although not all protein stains are compatible with fluorescent detection.

 Enter AzureRed, a Total Protein Stain designed to streamline and simplify TPN.
 With AzureRed, there’s no need to strip or destain the membrane—you simply add an extra wash step, and then visualize using the Cy3 channel.
 We’ll talk about the procedure and calculations involved and provide tips on analyzing phospho-proteins by Western blot in Part 2.